anoshenko/rui/README.md

 To simplify the task, there is already a basic CustomView implementation in the form of a CustomViewData structure.

-Let's consider creating a custom View using the built-in Buttom element as an example:
+Let's consider creating a custom View using the built-in Button element as an example:

 1) declare the Button interface as extending CustomView, and the buttonData structure as extending CustomViewData